All Episodes

 That's all right.

-So he came to the same conclusion late in life, you say?
+So he came to the same conclusion late in life, you say.

-Yes, he even went further, and I'm going to come back to this, but he even went further in saying that there was The evil influence in the Vatican.
+Yes, he even went further, and I'm going to come back to this, but he even went further in saying that there was evil influence in the Vatican.

 Oh, absolutely.

-I mean, John XXIII, there were documents that fell into the hands of some say-to-be contests that proved that John XXIII had been a Rosicrucian.
+I mean, John XXIII, there were documents that fell into the hands of some sedevicantists that proved that John XXIII had been a Rosicrucian and possibly even a Freemason.

 And from there, I mean, you have a whole lot of other things that connected to that.

-communists And then you had others who are outright occultists and
+And then you had others who were outright occultists and Satanists, as Father Martin made very clear.

-So, even if they did issue a letter, it would be meaningless, because according to traditional canon law, we are quite valid, and in fact, at this point, are the only valid clergy that the Catholic faith will have.
+So even if they did issue a letter, it would be meaningless because according to traditional canon law, we are quite valid and, in fact, at this point, are the only valid clergy that the Catholic faith will have.

-So, much like, I don't know, civil service workers, you can't be fired.
+So much like, I don't know, civil service workers, you can't be fired.

-I mean, they can't do anything.
+Yeah, there's, I mean, they can't do anything.

-They can complain, as they did with Archbishop Lefebvre and the Society of St.
+They can complain, as they did with Archbishop Lefevre and the Society of St. Pius X, but ultimately that's not going to do them any good.

 They have no authority.

-It's interesting that people are aware of Father Martin's Uh, writings on these issues, but they're not really that aware of how it is he knew so much.
+It's interesting that people are aware of Father Martin's writings on these issues, but they're not really that aware of how it is he knew so much.

 And I think that is a very interesting story.